 For some residents, food insecurity before and after COVID-19 is more a matter of access than affordability.
 On top of this, added barriers from COVID-19 like public transportation closures and reduced hours at grocery stores make it even harder for Americans to access food safely and frequently.

 The places with the most food deserts in low-income areas were Rhode Island, Washington, D.C., and Pennsylvania.
 In the top state, Rhode Island, a staggering 91% of low-income areas had low supermarket access.
 This unique social challenge will present food insecurity risks through the coming months as winter weather makes safe supermarket access even harder in the Northeast.

 In the end, food insecurity is a large and complex problem that challenges different parts of our country in different ways.
 While some communities’ food security may be challenged by supermarket access, others will be challenged by school closings.
 As our nation continues to face financial and health challenges from COVID-19, it will be critical for local leaders to understand and respond to local needs and find ways to feed their neighbors.

-To read more about how the United Way of the NCA is working with our communities to address local hunger challenges, read about our programs here.
+To read more about how the United Way of the NCA is working with our communities to address local hunger challenges with programs like the Weekend Hunger Backpack Program, read about our programs here.